NourBen0/bootcamp-unreal-engine/session 3 :  Blueprint Architecture & Communication/Exercices/Readme.md

 Practical Session: Collectible Blueprints and Score System

-In this session, we will practice Unreal Engine Blueprint logic by creating a simple collectible system where different objects modify a Score variable when collected.
+In this session, we will practice key Blueprint concepts through the exercise Collectible Blueprints and Score System.

-The exercise is broken down step by step to help you understand actor spawning, overlap detection, variable management, and interactivity.
+The exercise is broken down into steps to help you fully understand the underlying logic, including collision detection, variables, and inter-Blueprint communication.

 Step-by-Step Guide
-Create a Score Manager
+Create a GameMode with a Score Variable

-Before creating collectibles, we need a way to store and update the player’s score.

-Open your project and create a new Blueprint Class.
+==> Create a new Blueprint Class

-Choose GameModeBase as the parent class → name it BP_GameMode.
+==> Choose GameModeBase as the parent class
+==> Name it BP_GameMode

 Inside BP_GameMode:

 Add a new variable: Score (type: Integer).

-Set default value to 0.
+Set default value = 0.

-Make it Public/Instance Editable so it can be referenced from other Blueprints.
+Make it Public (Instance Editable) if needed for debugging.

-This Score variable will be updated whenever a collectible is picked up.
+📌 This variable will track the total player score whenever a collectible is picked up.

+Screenshot 2025-09-19 120001

+Version 1: Basic Collectibles

+In Version 1, we will create simple collectibles that update the Score variable when the player overlaps with them.

-Create BP_Sphere (Collectible: +10 Points)
+BP_Sphere (+10 Points)

-Create a new Blueprint Class → Actor → name it BP_Sphere.
+==> Create a new Blueprint Class → Actor → BP_Sphere

-Inside BP_Sphere, add:
+==> Inside BP_Sphere:

-Static Mesh (set to a Sphere mesh).
+Add Static Mesh → assign a Sphere mesh.

-Sphere Collision (make sure it covers the mesh).
+Add Sphere Collision → scale to cover the mesh.

-📌 Collision Setup

-Select Sphere Collision.

-In the Details panel → Events → Click + On Component Begin Overlap.
+==> Select Sphere Collision → In Details panel → Events → Click + On Component Begin Overlap

-📌 Blueprint Logic
+📌 Blueprint Logic:

 From Begin Overlap event → Cast to BP_GameMode.

-Get Score variable → Add 10 → Set Score.
+Get Score → Add 10 → Set Score.

-Destroy the actor (so the sphere disappears after collection).

-💡 Tip: Add a Print String node after setting Score to display the updated value.
+Add a Print String to display “Score: X”.

+Add Destroy Actor so the sphere disappears when collected.

+Screenshot 2025-09-19 120245

-Create BP_Cube (Collectible: +5 Points)
+BP_Cube (+5 Points)

-Create new Blueprint Class → Actor → name it BP_Cube.
+==> Create Blueprint Actor → BP_Cube

-Add:

-Static Mesh (set to Cube).
+==> Add Static Mesh → Cube

-Box Collision (cover the cube).
+==> Add Box Collision

-📌 Logic
+📌 Logic:

-On Begin Overlap:
+On Begin Overlap → Cast to BP_GameMode

+Score = Score + 5

+Print String → “+5 collected!”

+Destroy Actor

+Screenshot 2025-09-19 120355

+BP_Cylinder (+25 Points)

+==> Create Blueprint Actor → BP_Cylinder
+==> Add Static Mesh → Cylinder
+==> Add Capsule Collision

+📌 Logic:

-Cast to BP_GameMode.
+On Begin Overlap → Cast to BP_GameMode

-Score = Score + 5.
+Score = Score + 25

+Print String → “+25 collected!”

+Destroy Actor

+Screenshot 2025-09-19 120422

+BP_Cone (–15 Points)

+==> Create Blueprint Actor → BP_Cone
+==> Add Static Mesh → Cone
+==> Add Collision

+📌 Logic:

+On Begin Overlap → Cast to BP_GameMode

+Score = Score - 15

+Print String → “–15 penalty!”

+Destroy Actor

+Screenshot 2025-09-19 120518

+✅ At this stage, you can place multiple collectibles in your level and see the Score update in the Output Log using Print String.

+========== Version 2 =============

+In Version 2, we add feedback elements (sounds and particles) to make collecting items feel more interactive.

+==> Inside each collectible Blueprint:

+Add an Audio Component → assign a pickup sound.

+Add a Particle System Component → e.g., P_Explosion or P_Sparks.

+==> On Begin Overlap:

+Play Sound at Location (or activate Audio Component).

+Spawn Emitter at Location (or activate Particle Component).

+Update Score.

 Destroy Actor.

-Create BP_Cylinder (Collectible: +25 Points)

-Create Blueprint Actor → BP_Cylinder.

-Add:

-Static Mesh (Cylinder).

-Capsule Collision (or Box, adjusted to size).

-📌 Logic

-On Begin Overlap:

-Cast to BP_GameMode.

-Score = Score + 25.

-Destroy Actor.

-Create BP_Cone (Collectible: -15 Points)

-Create Blueprint Actor → BP_Cone.

-Add:

-Static Mesh (Cone).

-Collision component.

-📌 Logic

-On Begin Overlap:

-Cast to BP_GameMode.

-Score = Score - 15.

-Destroy Actor.

-Test in the Level

-Place BP_Sphere, BP_Cube, BP_Cylinder, and BP_Cone into your level.

-Press Play → move the player over them.

-Watch the Score update (check with Print String or add a UI Widget later for a proper HUD).

-Versions / Expansions
-Version 1: Basic Collectibles

-Items update the score correctly when collected.

-Version 2: Add Sound & FX

-Add a Sound Cue (pickup sound) in each collectible.

-Add a Particle System (spark effect).

-Version 3: Add a HUD

-Create a Widget Blueprint (BP_ScoreUI).

-Bind the Score variable to a Text Block.

-Add it to the viewport in the GameMode or PlayerController.

-Version 4: Respawning Items

-Instead of destroying items, hide them temporarily.

-Use a Delay node to respawn them after X seconds.
+Screenshot 2025-09-19 120644

+========== Version 3 =============

+In Version 3, we display the Score on a UI Widget instead of just Print String.

+==> Create a new Widget Blueprint → WBP_ScoreUI.

+Add a Text Block → name it ScoreText.

+Bind its text to the Score variable.

+==> In BP_GameMode:

+On BeginPlay → Create Widget (WBP_ScoreUI).

+Add to Viewport.

+Now the Score updates in real time on the HUD.

+Screenshot 2025-09-19 120815

+========== Version 4 =============

+In Version 4, we expand the system with respawning collectibles instead of destroying them.

+==> Instead of Destroy Actor:

+Add a Set Actor Hidden in Game (true) node.

+Add a Set Actor Enable Collision (false) node.

+Add a Delay (e.g., 5 seconds).

+After delay:

+Set Actor Hidden in Game (false).

+Set Actor Enable Collision (true).

+📌 This makes collectibles disappear when collected and reappear later.

+Screenshot 2025-09-19 121022

+========== Version 5 =============

+In Version 5, we introduce special items and more advanced logic:

+Golden Sphere → gives bonus +50.

+Poison Cube → removes 25 points and plays a red explosion.

+Combo Mechanic → If player collects 3 cylinders in a row, grant an extra +100 bonus.

+==> Add new Blueprints based on existing ones.
+==> Use Boolean variables or Counters to track combo conditions.
+==> Expand GameMode logic for bonuses/penalties.

+Screenshot 2025-09-19 121223

+Why this works

+Each collectible updates a shared Score variable inside the GameMode.

+Using Overlap events ensures the player must physically touch the object.

+Destroying or hiding actors simulates collection.

+UI binding allows real-time feedback.

+Expanding with FX, respawn, and combo rules makes the system scalable.